theramiyer/blog/_posts/2019/2019-08-13-kashmir-and-article-370-part-three.md

 Nehru, on his part, also kept changing his stand on the plebiscite.

-As a reaction to Abdullah's changing stands, the Government of India arrested him and appointed Bakshi Ghulam Mohammed as the prime minister of the State.
+As a reaction to Abdullah's changing stands, the Government of India arrested him and the then _Sadr-i-Riyasat_, Karan Singh, appointed Bakshi Ghulam Mohammed as the Prime Minister of the State.
 The Constituent Assembly under him, ratified the Instrument of Accession.
-Jammu and Kashmir officially became part of India in 1954, of course, under Article 370.
+Jammu and Kashmir officially became part of India in 1954.

 At the time, the Kashmiri sentiment was still for accession to India.
 Although, remember, while the Kashmiris were in favour of accession to India, they may not have been in favour of the abrogation of Article 370.
 The Constituent Assembly never spoke a word about the abrogation, nor was the plebiscite held.
 In other words, Kashmiris themselves never said, 'We want to be like any other non-Kashmiri Indian.'